Contact:

 Interfaces to concrete demolition shears and hydraulic wedge splitters

 Hydraulic wedge splitters place high demands on peak-pressure resistance and return-flow capability.
-A well-matched hose pair—supply with adequate pressure rating, return with sufficient cross-section—supports quick cycle times when setting and releasing the splitting wedge.
+A well-matched hose pair-supply with adequate pressure rating, return with sufficient cross-section-supports quick cycle times when setting and releasing the splitting wedge.
+Low back pressure in the return line improves tool dynamics.
 Protective spirals, textile sleeves, and deflector brackets in contact zones with rock or reinforcement reduce chafing and crushing.

 Media and temperature resistance